Back to notes

 Once the baseline works, swap mock_model_decide for a real model call and keep the same decision contract.
 Most first migrations fail because developers change loop logic and model interface simultaneously.
 Change one variable at a time.

-How to evaluate your first runs like an engineer
+How should you evaluate your first runs like an engineer?

-Most beginners judge runs emotionally: “it felt good” or “it looked weird.”
-That is too subjective.
-Use a small scorecard on every run so you can improve quickly without confusion.
+Use this scorecard on every run so you can improve quickly without confusion.

 Track these five metrics: